Haima Automobile

-FAW Haima Automobile Co., Ltd., trading as Haima, is a Chinese automotive manufacturing company based in Haikou, Hainan and a subsidiary of FAW Group.
+Haima Automobile Co., Ltd., trading as Haima, is a Chinese automotive manufacturing company based in Haikou, Hainan.
 Its principal activity is production of passenger cars for other companies.

 Haima was founded in 1992 as a joint venture between the Hainan provincial government and Mazda to produce Mazda models for sale in China.
-In 2006, FAW acquired one share of the venture, although many Haima models still incorporate Mazda technology.
+In 2006, FAW Group acquired Mazda's share of the venture, although many Haima models still incorporate Mazda technology.

 As of 2012 Haima had an annual production capacity of approximately 400,000 vehicles.
 A total of 157,242 Haima passenger cars were sold in China in 2013, making it the 28th largest-selling car brand in the country in that year (and the 12th largest-selling Chinese brand).